ilyaflaks/java-todo-app-frontend/README.md

 - Front end: JWT Authentication added to every HTTP request with Axios interceptors
 - Single Page React application
 - Bootstrap visual styles

+# DevOps

+This project is temporarily deployed to AWS with the [front end on S3](http://todoapp-ilyaflaks.s3-website-us-west-1.amazonaws.com), the backend on EC2 and the database on RDS.
+If you click on the link and it's not working or if the backend is not responing, that means AWS started charging me more money than I'm willing to spend and I have deleted the app.

 # Sources